 In your manuscripts you concern yourself with pacing, rolling out the action in chunks that won’t overwhelm the reader.
 Applying the same principle to your writing career isn’t easy but can be done.
 If your peace of mind has vanished beneath an inbox loaded with stress, if you needed a vacation a year ago, if real life is always getting in the way of your art, here’s my suggestion:

-A writing retreat can take the edge off a deadline, ease the stress of edits, provide perspective on a busy schedule or hurts you’ve suffered, help you define goals, inspire you and reconnect your creativity.
-In addition to all of these benefits, with hours of uninterrupted time, you can max-out word count goals.
-One member of my retreat group of writer friends wrote 24,000 words of her work-in-progress at last year’s retreat, and I completed a round of edits for my own novel in a supportive environment.
-A writing retreat taken in a location you intend to write about can provide an invaluable boost to your research.
+Go on a writing retreat.
+You'll rediscover creativity, rejoice in being alive, and find your soul.A writing retreat can take the edge off a deadline, ease the stress of edits, provide perspective on a busy schedule or any hurts you’ve suffered.
+It can help you define goals, inspire you to think larger, and reconnect you with the joy of writing.
+With hours of uninterrupted time, you might be able to exceed your word count goals.
+One member of my writing retreat group wrote 24,000 words of her work-in-progress during one of our retreats.
+I once completed a round of edits for my one of my novels in a supportive environment.
+That’s priceless.
+A writing retreat in a location you intend to write about can also provide an invaluable boost to your research.